mdtechpoint25-prog/TaskLynk-WebSite-Academic/replit.md

 ```

 ## Recent Changes
+- **2024-11-21**: Migrated from Turso (SQLite) to Replit PostgreSQL database
+  - Converted all database schemas from SQLite to PostgreSQL
+  - Updated Drizzle ORM configuration to use @neondatabase/serverless
+  - Changed data types: integer → serial for auto-increment, real → numeric, integer boolean → boolean
+  - **Note**: Resend integration was dismissed by user - will use RESEND_API_KEY secret directly
 - **2024-11**: Imported to Replit, configured for Replit environment
   - Configured Next.js to run on port 5000 with host 0.0.0.0
   - Set up webpack watch options for better file watching in Replit

 ## Deployment Notes
 - Frontend runs on port 5000 (required for Replit)